google/tcmalloc/docs/design.md

-The maximum capacity is increased when a size-class [runs out of objects](https://github.com/google/tcmalloc/blob/master/tcmalloc/cpu_cache.cc), as well as fetching more objects it considers [increasing the capacity](https://github.com/google/tcmalloc/blob/master/tcmalloc/cpu_cache.cc) of the size-class.
+The maximum capacity is increased when a size-class [runs out of objects](https://github.com/google/tcmalloc/blob/master/tcmalloc/cpu_cache.cc), and when fetching more objects, it also considers [increasing the capacity](https://github.com/google/tcmalloc/blob/master/tcmalloc/cpu_cache.cc) of the size-class.
 It can increase the capacity of the size-class up until the total memory (for all size-classes) that the cache could hold reaches the